top of page

 About Rob

-Rob has recently joined the team here at London Watchmaking School teaching the regular weekend taster days, as well as servicing complex chronograph and automatic watches of all types in our workshop.
+Rob recently joined the team at London Watchmaking School, where he teaches our regular weekend taster days and services a variety of complex chronograph and automatic watches in our workshop.

-He also shares a passion for watchmaking and showing students how a watch works in the process of disassembling and assembling a simple hand-wound mechanical watch during the watchmaking taster days.
+An expert in watch cases, Rob is too humble to claim the title but is certainly recognized for his deep knowledge in the field.
+He shares his passion for watchmaking by guiding students through the process of disassembling and assembling a simple hand-wound mechanical watch during the taster days.

 Click on this link to have a look at our page about the evening courses and weekend taster days: